-The purposes of the teacher education program are to prepare the teacher candidate to function as professional teacher and to aid the teacher candidate in developing the knowledge, skills, and dispositions necessary to assist school children in reaching their potential.
+The purposes of the teacher education program are to prepare the teacher candidate to function as a professional teacher and to aid the teacher candidate in developing the knowledge, skills, and dispositions necessary to assist school children in reaching their potential.

-John Farris

-Associate Professor of Education
+John Farris Lawrence C. and Marion V. Harris Chair of Education Associate Professor of Education